 Thanks to a new pilot program, ASU Alumni now have on- and off-campus access to three online academic research databases through ASU Library:

 - Sage Research Methods - A web-based research methods tool to help researchers, faculty and students with research projects.
 Researchers can explore methods to help them construct research projects, and understand various methods.
 This database focuses on methodology and is useful for all disciplines.
+Due to license restrictions, Sage Research Methods Videos are not available to Alumni.

 - Sage Knowledge - SAGE Knowledge is a social sciences digital library that includes scholarly monographs, reference works, handbooks, series, professional development titles, and more.